The growth of social media and other public relations tools has had a huge impact on how organisations market themselves.

 Quick links: Why study this course | Modules | Fees and Funding|Entry Requirements| How to apply

-In your first year, you obtain the foundations for the study of business and management and are introduced to the key areas of Management, Marketing, Economics, Analytical Techniques and IT for Business, Law, Finance and Public Relations and Media Skills.
-The year complements, but does not duplicate, the content of the Business Studies A level.
-In Analytical Techniques & IT for Business you will be streamed according to your qualifications in Mathematics and Statistics.
+In your first year, you obtain the foundations for the study of business and management and are introduced to the key areas of Management Marketing, Economics, and Analytical Techniques.
+The year complements, but does not duplicate, the content of Business Studies A level.
+In Analytical Techniques you will be streamed according to your qualifications in Mathematics and Statistics.

 Second and third years

-In your second and final years you begin to have some choice within the themed structure of the programme; including modules in marketing, public relations and event management.
-The modules offered will change from time to time, as they are developed to reflect the ever-changing world of business.
-In the final year there is the opportunity to undertake a placement with a local public relations firm or media institution, where you can practice the communications skills increasingly necessary for a career as a business and management professional.
+In your second and final years you have more choice within the themed structure of the programme with more communications and marketing based modules, including workshops, for example you will learn how to produce a video campaign for You Tube.
+Modules offered on all programmes will change from time to time, as they are developed to reflect the way business practice and industry needs evolve.
+In the final year there is the opportunity to undertake a summer placement, for example with a public relations, marketing or social media agency, or you will complete an internship for a large company in a marketing or communications role.
+Other modules are chosen from a broad range of business management and marketing options.

 This programme combines a broad-based business degree with a strong marketing and communications theme, emphasising the importance of relationships within and between businesses and the communities they operate in.
 You’ll examine the importance of business communication and the growing number of channels used to achieve it, developing practical and analytical skills underpinned by theoretical knowledge of corporate communications processes and strategies.